top of page

 Generating a broad range of ideas through sketches.

-As shown below, I explored several AI wearable concepts during the ideation phase to identify different opportunities for elderly individuals managing chronic pain, with a focus on ergonomics and ease of use.
+As shown below, I explored several AI wearable concepts during the ideation phase to identify different opportunities for elderly individuals managing chronic pain with a focus on their frustrations.

 I also created several digital wireframe sketches to map out the essential screens needed for my final prototype.